madi-lts/linux-system-programming/README.md

 ## program_02: ls

-- Prints all directories linked to any number of input files.
+- Prints all directories and then regular files linked to any number of input files.

+## program_03: